 Recent simulations have investigated the Large Magellanic Cloud (LMC) interaction with the MW.
-Those studies showed that by allowing the MW dark halo to be "alive" and respond actively to the potential, the LMC might produce a wake in the halo, which then distorts the disk \citep{Weinberg1998, garavito2019, lucchini2021}.
+Those studies showed that in allowing the MW dark halo to be `alive' and responding actively to the potential, the LMC might produce a wake in the halo, which then distorts the disk \citep{Weinberg1998, garavito2019, lucchini2021}.
 While the interaction of the Large Magellanic Cloud (LMC) with the MW may have induced the formation of the gas and stellar warp \citep{binney1992,wb2006,poggio20}, the Sagittarius dwarf galaxy may also disturb the halo forming an overdensity in the satellite's proximity \citep{lapo2018b}.
 There are reasons to believe the halo perturbation induced by the dwarf galaxy may also have affected the disk, producing the oscillation we observe.
 The analysis of a numerical experiment with an MW-satellite interaction \citep{donghia2016} shows that a satellite impacting the disk may generate a wobble in the disk with an associated vertical velocity dipole.

-We speculate that the undulation reported here may be the local disk's response to this external perturbation and question if the RW took part in it.
-Because the gas is dynamically colder than the stellar disk, the RW and the young stars will be more responsive to the perturbation than the older stars in the disk, explaining the gradient in the amplitude of the oscillation observed in Figure \ref{age}, but also the shorter wavelength.
-Note that the amplitude of the simulated kinematic vertical oscillation of a dynamically cold disk matches the observed behavior of the stars in the region where the RW is located, suggesting a possible common origin.
+We speculate that the undulation reported here may, in fact, be the local disk response to this external perturbation.
+We question whether the RW has taken part in this process.
+Because the gas is dynamically colder than the stellar disk, the RW and the young stars will be more responsive to the perturbation than the older stars in the disk, explaining the gradient in the amplitude of the oscillation observed in Figure \ref{age}, as well as the shorter wavelength.
+We note that the amplitude of the simulated kinematic vertical oscillation of a dynamically cold disk matches the observed behaviour of the stars in the region where the RW is located, suggesting a possible common origin.